UKHomeOffice/engineering-guidance-and-standards/docs/standards/code-comments.md

 """
 Calculates the factorial of a given integer.

-This function takes an integer as input and returns its factorial.
-The factorial of a non-negative integer n, denoted as n!, is the product of all positive integers less than or equal to n.

 :param n: The non-negative integer for which to calculate the factorial.
 :return: The factorial of the input integer.